A Beginner´s Guide to Buying, Selling, Using, and Mining Potcoin:

 In the past, Potcoin was mineable; however, the coin switched to Proof of Stake Velocity, so no further mining is needed.

 Though Potcoins are no longer mineable, the blockchain follows the Proof of Stake Velocity protocol (POSV).
-This protocol is analogous to compounding--the coins in ones wallet automatically check transactions to make sure the transactions are legitimate as this happens, blocks are added to the blockchain.
-Out of the coins that are staking or being held in a wallet, one is chosen every minute or so, and the owner of said coin receives newly created coins.
-Thus users can mine by simply holding Potcoins in their wallet.
+This protocol is analogous to compounding--the coins in one’s wallet automatically check transactions to make sure the transactions are legitimate and as this happens, blocks are added to the blockchain.
+Out of the coins that are ‘staking’ or being held in a wallet, one is chosen every minute or so, and the owner of said coin receives newly created coins.
+Thus, users can ‘mine’ by simply holding Potcoins in their wallet.
 The return is about 5% a year, all for simply holding coins--similar to how compound interest works.
 The more coins one has, the more likely he or she is to receive new coins.

 Potcoins are a novel coin that have a history of success as both an investment option and a medium of exchange, particularly for marijuana.
-In addition to large price gains since their inception, Potcoins have demonstrated their viability as a transaction vehicle.
-Whats more Potcoin can be used for crypto poker.
+In addition to price gains, Potcoins have demonstrated their viability as a transaction vehicle.
+What’s more, Potcoin can be used for crypto poker.